marlonmisra/vehicle-tracking/README.md

 Now that the classifiers are saved, the next step is to come up with a technique to apply them.
 Recall that model training was done on 64*64 images which were labeled car or no car.
 However, the images that the pipeline runs on are coming off of the front-facing camera.
 This means the image is much larger and contains many more things (the sky, parallel lanes, other cars, etc.).

-The approach we're going to take is to apply a window search, where we iteratively shift a window over sections of the image and do a search at each stopping point.
-The function that finds windows on an image, given a window size, starting coordinates, and overlap parameters, is as follows.
+To deal with that, we're going to use a window search technique where we iteratively shift a window over sections of the image and do a search for a car at that location.
+The function that performs the search is below.

 ```python